ColCarroll/ColCarroll.github.io/content/project/callisto.md

 title = "Callisto"

 # Project summary to display on homepage.
-summary = "A command line utility to create kernels in Jupyter from virtual environments.
+summary = "A command line utility to create kernels in Jupyter from conda and virtual environments.
 Available on [github](https://github.com/ColCarroll/callisto) and [pypi](https://pypi.org/project/callisto/)."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "callisto.jpg"